yclaireyyy/MyProjects/SequenceAgent/wiki-template/Problem-Analysis.md

 4. **Opponent game dimension**: High branching factors exist not only in our decision-making, but also in the opponent's round, and the opponent also faces similar combination choices.

+So the branch factor is

+$$BF=[(H+D)*P]^L$$

+Where H is number of hand card, D is number of draft card, P is average locations of each card and L is the game length.

-## Equilibrium of Benefit
+### Equilibrium of Benefit

 Every choice players make in the Sequence game involves balancing several objectives:

-1. **Building a connection (Sequence)**: In order to win the game, the player must either form two sequences or capture the Heart of the Board.
+1. **Form a Sequence**: In order to win the game, the player must either form two sequences or capture the Heart of the Board.

-2. **Blocking the opponent (Blocking)**: Players must also be aware of their opponent's layout and block possible connections.
+2. **Blocking the opponent**: Players must also be aware of their opponent's layout and block possible connections.

-3. **Avoid being interfered with (Anti-Interference)**: During the game, it is also necessary to consider avoiding key positions be taken to maintain safety.
+3. **Avoid being interfered with**: During the game, it is also necessary to consider avoiding key positions be taken to maintain safety.

 4. **Action Value Evaluation**: Players need to consider values of each location, and the opponent's possible reaction, and choose the action with the greatest benefit.

+5. **Intermediate state assessment**: Player need to estimate the intermediate state.
+If an action clould not form a Sequence or end the game, player need to give it a reasonable value.